 So yes, if you didn’t know, now you do.
 I don’t poke my nose into matters that don’t concern me, not at all.

 I was minding my business as usual walking home from God knows where – I can’t seem to remember where I was coming from anymore.
 But I was almost close to the house when I saw them.

 The other replied, “You are the stupid one.”

 Ahn ahn!
 What can shele?
 What can fa?
 Why are two women –in this case, women, because they are married and all – exchanging words like this in public?

 I was perplexed.
 I still minded my business though, so I didn’t ask them any questions.

-But I knew I would need to tell you guys, so I had to reduce my stride, so I could get to the crux of the matter.
+But I knew I would have to write about it, so I had to reduce my stride, so I could get to the crux of the matter.

-It is solely for you guys though!
+It is solely for the sake of this article!
 It was definitely not because I also wanted to know.
 I would never do that.

 Anyways, I got the gist.

 These two women were standing in front of a school and they both came to pick their wards.
 One had a car, the other didn’t.
 Apparently, the mobile woman almost or maybe hit (didn’t really get that part) the immobile one.